Pawtucket Red Sox: Final season and relocation to Worcester (2019–2021)

 The new financing arrangement was rejected by the PawSox ownership.
 On August 17, 2018, the team announced that it would relocate to a new stadium in Worcester in April 2021.
 The stadium was to be part of a $240 million redevelopment of Worcester's Kelley Square and Canal District.
 The move would end the team's history in Pawtucket after 51 seasons.

 Alluding to "controversy, disagreement and opposition", apparently on the part of Rhode Island legislators who changed the Pawtucket stadium's financing formula, Lucchino said that a 35-page letter of intent had been signed with Worcester's mayor and city manager for the downtown ballpark project to house the relocated team.
 The announcement capped a concerted three-year effort by Worcester and Massachusetts officials and local business leaders to woo the PawSox to anchor a downtown redevelopment that includes the stadium, new housing, a hotel, a parking garage and redesign of the Kelley Square intersection.
 On September 12, 2018, the Worcester City Council voted 9–1 to approve the stadium proposal, paving the way for the PawSox' relocation.

 During the 2019 season of the International League, Pawtucket finished last in the North Division, with a record of 59–81.
 The team's final game was played on September 2, 2019; it was a 5–4 home victory over the Lehigh Valley IronPigs in 10 innings.

 While 2020 was planned to be the team's final season of play in the International League, the Minor League Baseball season was cancelled, due to the COVID-19 pandemic in the United States.
 During the 2020 Major League Baseball season, McCoy Stadium served as the alternate training site for the Boston Red Sox.
 By December 5, the team began to sell off 1,000 pieces of memorabilia in an online auction hosted on the PawSox website as well as on Cox Cable TV, while also announcing the team would be taking select artifacts to be put on display at Polar Park in Worcester.

+The Pawtucket Red Sox' regular season record over the half-century (1970 through 2019) of their existence was 3,461–3,610, for a winning percentage of .490.